ricol03/dm-Arm32/README.md

 ![Windows RT 8.1 screenshot](doc/ss_rt8_1.png)

-Special thanks for Brunintech for the testing and screenshot!
+Special thanks to Brunintech for the testing and screenshot!

 ## Minimum System Requirements